-At the Law Office of James H. Wood PC, our Albuquerque medical malpractice lawyers can provide legal representation for people who have suffered due to an opioid overdose that should have been prevented by a doctor’s care.
-With more than 30 years of legal experience between our lawyers, we have the skills and the know-how to construct your case and seek proper compensation for your pain.
-Contact us today and tell us what happened to you during a free initial consultation.
+At James Wood Law, our Albuquerque medical malpractice lawyers can provide legal representation for people who have suffered due to an opioid overdose that should have been prevented by a doctor’s care.
+With more than 40 years of legal experience between our lawyers, we have the skills and the know-how to construct your case and seek proper compensation for your pain.

 An opioid overdose is a very real risk for anyone who takes the medication for chronic pain, or has found themselves dependent to it due to the addictive properties in such substances.
 Serious health hazards can occur even without overdose, however, making it questionable whenever a doctor prescribes an opioid to a patient.

 Dangerous and common side effects of frequent opioid use include:

 - Sleeping issues: People who use opioids can suffer from chronic fatigue, making tasks like driving dangerous.
 Some users have also developed sleep apnea, which is a period of sleep when the sleeper stops breathing.

 - Chronic indigestion: Bowel movements may become unpredictable, constipated, or painful with frequent opioid use.

 - Hormonal complications: There is evidence to suggest that people using opioids will have reduced testosterone and estrogen levels.
 Beyond an array of complications with unbalanced hormones, men may have lessened sex drives and erectile dysfunction, and women may have abnormal menstrual cycles.